-- (a) The exercise price of option awards is the average of the high and low sale prices of the New York Stock Exchange on the date of grant. - (b) Amounts represent the aggregate grant date fair value of the awards determined in accordance with the FASB's stock based compensation rules.
-Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's annual report of form 10-K for a description of the assumptions used in determining the grant date fair value. - (c) Mr. O'Toole resigned his position effective June 16, 2016; Mr. Westfall was promoted to Chief Executive Officer of Vitas Healthcare Corporation and an Executive Vice President of the Company on that date.
+- (b) The exercise price of option awards is the average of the high and low sale prices of the New York Stock Exchange on the date of grant. - (c) Amounts represent the aggregate grant date fair value of the awards determined in accordance with the FASB's stock based compensation rules.
+See Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's Annual Report on Form 10-K for a description of the assumptions used in determining the grant date fair value.